 Variable: A neurogenic bladder can be irritable, causing urgency incontinence, or flaccid resulting in inability to pass urine, and often bladder problems are very complex.
 A urology evaluation can often point the way to appropriate medicines.
 However, best to rule out infection as this can cause many bladder problems. ...Read more

-A form of dysfunction of urinary bladder and urinary sphincter leading to poor urine flow, urinary urgency or stress urinary incontinence, poor bladder emptying, an upset patient.
+a form of dysfunction of urinary bladder and urinary sphincter leading to poor urine flow, urinary urgency or stress urinary incontinence, poor bladder emptying, an upset patient.
 Its causes may be spinal cord injury by accident or surgery or certain diseases like ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Neurogenic bladder

-- Hypotonic neurogenic bladder
+- Atonic neurogenic bladder